AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

     >[!NOTE]
     >
-    > You can also see the UUID of the topic.
+    > You can also view the UUID of the topic.

     ![](images/assets_ui_with_uuid_cs.png){width="800" align="left"}